Includes: complaint; feedback

 For the purposes of this policy a student complaint, as defined by the Office of Independent Adjudicators (OIA), is "an expression of dissatisfaction by one or more students about a university's action or lack of action, or about the service provided by or on behalf of the university."

 A student may provide feedback which will be taken into account by a school, department or service when reviewing its policies and operations, without invoking this policy.
-Students are encouraged to provide feedback to the appropriate school or department representative, Students’ Union, Learning Community Forum (LCF) or service provider in a prompt and constructive manner.
+Students are encouraged to provide feedback to the appropriate school or department representative, Students’ Union, Student Staff Forum (SSF) or service provider in a prompt and constructive manner.

 Overview of student complaint procedure